YaremaMaksym/streaming-twitter-feed/README.md

 To run whole project on docker containers, follow these steps:

-Have installed Git, Docker and Postman.
+Have installed Git and Docker.
+Postman - optional.

 1. Clone the repository: